Operation Neptune Spear

 The Washington Post reported that the compound used by Osama bin Laden was put under extensive surveillance by CIA agents, which included the establishment of a nearby safehouse, for months prior to the raid.
 The surveillance effort was reported have been very costly, requiring approval from Congress for the reallocation of millions of dollars from within the budgets of various agencies to fund the operation.
 Following the raid by US Navy Seals, the safe house was closed and CIA assets moved.

-Planning for the raid itself was also extensive.
-It was reported to have involved the construction of a full size replica of the compound or sections of the compound.
-This was said to have been constructed within a secret portion of Bagram Air Base.
+Planning for the raid itself was also extensive, beginning around March 2011.
+The planning process was reported to have involved the construction of a full size replica of the compound or sections of the compound at Harvey Point, North Carolina.
+Another mock compound was also said to have been constructed within a secret portion of Bagram Air Base.
+The raid itself was reported to have been launched from Jalalabad Airfield, also in Afghanistan.

-The raid, reported to have been conducted by US Navy SEALs from Naval Special Warfare Development Group (DEVGRU; also commonly referred to as SEAL Team 6) and helicopters from the US Army's 160th Special Operations Aviation Regiment (Airborne), was designed to minimize collateral damage and risk to non-combatants in the compound and to Pakistani civilians in the area.
+The raid, conducted by Joint Task Force Neptune, reported to consist of US Navy SEALs from Naval Special Warfare Development Group (DEVGRU; also commonly referred to as SEAL Team 6) and helicopters from the US Army's 160th Special Operations Aviation Regiment (Airborne), as well as possibly other elements, was designed to minimize collateral damage and risk to non-combatants in the compound and to Pakistani civilians in the area.
 The final order for the operation was given on the morning of 29 April 2011.
 It consisted of a helicopter insertion after which a firefight ensued, resulting in the death of Osama Bin Laden.
 CIA Director Leon Panetta said that 25 Navy SEALs had conducted the raid.
 Accompanying the US Navy Seal team was a bomb-sniffing dog.
 US personnel were on the ground for approximately 40 minutes.

 Media sources reported that Pakistani Intelligence was involved in helping the United States track Bin Laden and that Pakistani intelligence operatives were on the ground during the operation.
 However, only US forces were reported to have been involved in the operation.
 Initial reports suggested that no Pakistani troops had been involved in the operation.
 The official US Government position was that no Pakistani personnel were involved in the operation.
 In addition, it was reported that the Pakistani government was only informed of the operation after the fact.
 Assistant to the President for Homeland Security and Counterterrorism John Brennan reported in a briefing on 2 May 2011, that the Pakistani Air Force scrambled fighter aircraft in response to the raid.